Sleeping Beauty: Basile's narrative

-When he arrives back in his kingdom, his wife hears him saying "Talia, Sun, and Moon" in his sleep.
-She bribes and threatens the king's secretary to tell her what is going on.
-After the queen learns the truth, she pretends she is the king and writes to Talia asking her to send the twins because he wants to see them.
-Talia sends her twins to the "king" and the queen tells the cook to kill the twins and make dishes out of them.
-She wants to feed the king his children; instead, the cook takes the twins to his wife and hides them.
+Back in his kingdom, his wife hears him saying "Talia, Sun, and Moon" in his sleep.
+She bribes and threatens the king's secretary to reveal the backstory.
+She then pretends she is the king and writes to Talia asking her to send the twins.
+On their arrival, the queen orders the cook to kill the twins and make dishes out of them to feed the king; instead, the cook takes the twins to his wife and hides them.
 He then cooks two lambs and serves them as if they were the twins.
 Every time the king mentions how good the food is, the queen replies, "Eat, eat, you are eating of your own."
-Later, the queen invites Talia to the kingdom and is going to burn her alive, but the king appears and finds out what's going on with his children and Talia.
-He then orders that his wife be burned along with those who betrayed him.
-Since the cook actually did not obey the queen, the king thanks the cook for saving his children by giving him rewards.
+Later, the queen invites Talia to the kingdom intending to burn her alive, but the king discovers the truth.
+He then orders that his wife be burned along with those who betrayed him, while he rewards the cook.
 The story ends with the king marrying Talia and living happily ever after.

 Perrault's narrative

-Perrault's narrative is written in two parts, which some folklorists believe were originally separate tales, as they were in the Brothers Grimm's version, and were later joined together by Giambattista Basile and once more by Perrault.
+Perrault's narrative is written in two parts, which some folklorists believe were originally separate tales, as they were in the Brothers Grimm's version, and were later joined by Giambattista Basile and once more by Perrault.
 According to folklore editors Martin Hallett and Barbara Karasek, Perrault's tale is a much more subtle and pared down version than Basile's story in terms of the more immoral details.
-An example of this is depicted in Perrault's tale by the prince's choice to instigate no physical interaction with the sleeping princess when the prince discovers her.
+An example of this is depicted in Perrault's tale by the prince's choice to instigate no physical interaction with the sleeping princess when he discovers her.